Patient Rights & Responsibilities

 - The American Medical Association at (312) 464-5000.

-- Review your medical record with a healthcare provider without charge and obtain a copy for a reasonable charge and in a reasonable timeframe.
+- Review your medical record without charge and obtain a copy for a reasonable charge and in a reasonable timeframe.

-- Receive an itemized bill and an explanation of all charges.
+- Receive itemized bill and an explanation of all charges.

 - Know the hospital rules and policies that apply to you, your family and your visitors.